 7. Massage some cuticle oil into your cuticles; use the cuticle pusher (in the nail set) to gently push them back.

 8. Moisturize your feet with your favorite lotion or cream.
 However, be sure to remove any excess oil/lotion from your toe nails with nail polish remover.

 9. Place a toe separator on your feet and apply a base coat to your nails, followed by your chosen nail polish.
 After a few minutes, add some nail polish remover to a q-tip and use it to clean up any excess nail polish around the nail.
 Finally, add a top coat.

 There!
 Your at-home spa pedicure is now complete!
 That wasn’t so bad now, was it?

-*Disclosure: This page contains affiliate links that allow us to earn a small commission, that is of no extra cost to you.
-We only share links to other products/services that we think will be of assistance to our readers.
+*Disclosure: This page contains affiliate links that allow me to earn a small commission, that is of no extra cost to you.
+I only share links to other products/services that I think will be useful to readers.

 An overnight face and hair mask recipe containing a mixture of organic shea butter and coconut oil can help to strengthen and maintain healthy hair and skin.

 Shea butter is known to help heal dry skin, as well as tone and soothe the skin and reduce inflammation.
 As far as the hair is concerned, it promotes regrowth and repairs hair that has been damaged by excessive coloring and blow drying.
 For this reason, it is often used as either a deep or leave-in hair conditioner.

 While coconut oil, in its most natural state, has excellent moisturizing, anti-oxidant, anti-bacterial and anti-fungal properties, which are beneficial to both the skin and hair.
 Additionally, it retards hair loss, improves scalp health and adds luster and life to dry, damaged hair.